victorrjimenezz/Despacito/README.md

 ## Acknowledgments

 I would like to thank my advisors, Professor Tamara Silbergleit Lehman and Professor Eric Keller, for their support throughout this research project.
+I would also like to thank Professor Alessandro Peri, for his guidance and motivation for this project.